Fire Safety Tips For Your Home

 To help you figure that out, the fire services have created a simple fire safety checklist.

-- Firstly, you need to have an adequate number of smoke alarms installed.
+- Firstly, you need to have an adequate number of smoke alarms, fire doors and fire hydrant parts installed.
 You need to ensure that these alarm systems are tested on a regular basis.

 - You need to have a fire escape plan – that is written and know by all members of your household.
 You need to ensure that you practice it regularly.